- Discuss the vocabulary terms for movement and anatomical position.

 Human movement requires the joints to be both mobile and stable.

-Healthy joints have the ability to move through the proper range of motion with control.
+Healthy joints can move through the proper range of motion with control.

-Muscular efficiency is producing the right amount of force with the right muscles at the right time.
+Muscular efficiency produces the right amount of force with the right muscles at the right time.

-Joint mobility is the degree of movement around a joint before movement is restricted by surrounding tissues.
+Joint mobility is the degree of movement around a joint before surrounding tissues restrict movement.